antonin-lfv/Basic_controls_python/README.md

 # data-manipulation
-This article is going to show you how manipulate list, tuple, array, set, class and dictionary with Python
+This article is going to show you how to manipulate lists, tuples, arrays, sets, classes and dictionaries with Python